Roswell Eaton Goodell: Biography

-Several sources say Goodell was born in October 21, 1825, in Abington, Connecticut; though the LaSalle County, Illinois Genealogy Guild believes he was born in 1827 in Pomfret, Connecticut.
+Several sources say Goodell was born on October 21, 1825, in Abington, Connecticut; though the LaSalle County, Illinois Genealogy Guild believes he was born in 1827 in Pomfret, Connecticut.
 He was the son of father Roswell and mother Olive.
 His father was a farmer and/or an architect.
-His great-great-great grandfather had settled in Abington in 1699, and had been one of the early settlers of the area.
+His great-great-great-grandfather had settled in Abington in 1699, and had been one of the early settlers of the area.

 In 1834, he moved with his parents to Ottawa, Illinois.
 They lived near Buffalo Rock.
 He was educated in public schools in Ottawa.
 Goodell's father died in 1838.
 To support the family, until the age of 15, Goodell worked on a farm in the summers.

 At the age of fifteen, he became deputy postmaster of Ottawa.
 He then clerked at the J. Y. Sanger & Company general store in Chicago, before returning to Ottawa and becoming deputy recorder of LaSalle County.

 From 1846 to 1847 he served in the Mexican–American War.
 He served in the company headed by Theophilus Lyle Dickey.
 He was appointed by John J. Hardin to serve as secretary of the First Regiment of Illinois Volunteers.
 While stationed at Buena Vista, he was appointed postmaster of the Northern Division of the United States Army.
 During the Battle of Buena Vista, he closed his post office and joined his regiment to fight on the battlefield.